Kagurabachi: Leaders

-The long-bearded director of the Kamunabi, Kasen is a stoic leader and one of the agency's most skilled, powerful sorcerers, particularly in learned arts like barrier and sealing techniques.
+The long-bearded director of the Kamunabi, Kasen is a stoic leader and one of the agency's most skilled and powerful sorcerers, particularly in learned arts like barrier and sealing techniques.
 Alongside Ichiki and Yatsuru, he was responsible for sealing the Shinuchi away following the conclusion of the Seitei War.
-He laments the Kamunabi's inability to command respect from the preexisting major sorcery clans, and believes that the path to peace lies with using the Enchanted Blades to create order.
+He laments the Kamunabi's inability to command respect from the preexisting major sorcery clans and believes that the path to peace lies with using the Enchanted Blades to create order.
 With this goal in mind, he conspired with the Hishaku and leaked Kunishige's location to them.